 Most preferable are print-ready PDFs.
 Microsoft Word, Corel Draw and Publisher files can be tricky.
 Before sending your file to us, please save it as a PDF.
 This alleviates any confusion.

-If files are under 10MB in size, please send via email to email@example.com.
-If the file size is larger than 10MB, please drop us a mail at firstname.lastname@example.org and we will forward you a link to our FTP server, or sharing platforms such as Dropbox or WeTransfer.
-Alternatively, click on the Dropbox logo in the footer of our website.
+If files are under 10MB in size, please send via email to the member of our team that you have been dealing with.
+Alternatively you can send your artwork to email@example.com.
+If the file size is larger than 10MB, please send the file via WeTransfer – click on the upload icon in the footer of our website to do so.

 The higher the resolution, the better the output will be.
 The following is a guide to resolution required:

 RGB refers to red, green and blue light that make up the screen display on our computer monitors.
 CMYK refers to ink colours in the printers (cyan, magenta, yellow and black).
 Printing is always done in CMYK colour and spot colours.